Time Series, Persistent Homology and Chirality: Persistent Homology and Merge Trees

 \begin{dfn} A {\em winding of $f$ around the interval $[b,d]$} is a pair $\{t_k^b,t_k^d, k\geq 1\}$ in the sequence thus generated. \end{dfn} (See Fig. \ref{fig:auto_a}, right display, for an example of a function with two windings around an interval.)
 We remark, that the continuity of $f$ implies that the set of windings in any compact subset of $I$ is finite.

-One has the following \begin{lem} The number of the bars in $\ph_0(f)$ straddling the interval $[b, d]$, or, equivalently, the $\ph_0$ content of the quadrant $\quadr(b,d)$, is equal to the number of windings of $f$ around $[b,d]$, plus one. \end{lem} \begin{proof} On one hand, to each winding $(t^b_k, t^d_k)$ one can associate the unique connected component of $I_b:=\{f\leq b\}$ having $t_k^b>t_0$ as its left end.
-On the other hand, to any component of $[t_-, t_+]\subset I_b$ outside the one having $t_0$ in its closure, one can associate the winding with the left end $t_-$.
-This is manifestly a bijection between the windings and all but the leftmost components of $I_b$. \end{proof} This definition of windings is identical to the well-known construction of "upcrossings" used in the standard proof of Doob's martingale convergence theorem.
+One has the following \begin{lem} The number of the bars in $\ph_0(f)$ straddling the interval $[b, d]$, or, equivalently, the $\ph_0$ content of the quadrant $\quadr(b,d)$, is equal to the number of windings of $f$ around $[b,d]$, plus one. \end{lem} \begin{proof} On one hand, to each winding $(t^b_k, t^d_k)$ one can associate the unique connected component of $I_d:=\{f<d\}$ containing $t_k^b>t_0$: each such component generates a bar.
+On the other hand, to any component of $[t_-, t_+]\subset I_d$ over which $\min_{[t_-, t_+]} f<b$ (besides the one having $t_0$ as its left end), one can associate the winding with the left end $t^d_k=t_-$.
+This is manifestly a bijection between the windings and all but the leftmost components of $I_d$ over which $\min f\leq b$. \end{proof} This definition of windings is, of course, identical to the well-known construction of "upcrossings" used in the standard proof of Doob's martingale convergence theorem \cite{doob}.